teremterem/MiniAgents/README.md

 - `Message` - Represents a message that can be sent between agents, with optional metadata
 - **MessagePromise**: A promise of a message that can be streamed token by token.
 - **MessageSequencePromise**: A promise of a sequence of messages that can be streamed message by message.

+### Core Classes

+- `MiniAgents`: The main context manager for managing agents and their interactions.
+- `MiniAgent`: A wrapper for an agent function that allows calling the agent.
+- `InteractionContext`: Provides context for an agent's interaction, including the messages and reply streamer.

+### Message Handling

+- `Message`: Represents a message that can be sent between agents.
+- `MessagePromise`: A promise of a message that can be streamed token by token.
+- `MessageSequencePromise`: A promise of a sequence of messages that can be streamed message by message.

+### Promising

+- `Promise`: Represents a promise of a value that will be resolved asynchronously.
+- `StreamedPromise`: Represents a promise of a whole value that can be streamed piece by piece.
+- `StreamAppender`: Allows appending pieces to a stream that is consumed by a `StreamedPromise`.

+### Utilities

+- `achain_loop`: Runs a loop of agents, chaining their interactions.
+- `join_messages`: Joins multiple messages into a single message using a delimiter.
+- `split_messages`: Splits messages based on a delimiter.

 ## Contributing